-The Harvard Square Summer Shelter seeks to improve the lives of homeless individuals by providing them with the full range of resources needed to transition into permanent housing and employment.
+The Harvard Square Summer Shelter seeks to improve the lives of individuals experiencing homelessness by providing the resources needed to transition into permanent housing and employment.

 The Harvard Square Summer Shelter is no longer accepting applications for beds for summer 2017.

 To learn more about volunteering with the shelter, please email summerHSHS@pbha.org.

 The Harvard Square Summer Shelter (HSSS) seeks to improve the lives of individuals experiencing homelessness by providing them with the full range of resources needed to transition into permanent housing and employment.
 Forming a collaborative partnership with the guests in a safe, comfortable, and supportive environment, the shelter works towards fulfilling short-term goals while working toward a transition into permanent housing.
 By bringing together individuals experiencing homelessness, students, and concerned members of the community, the shelter raises awareness of homelessness and builds a broad coalition against it.

 The summer shelter is open for eight weeks each summer.
 Each client is provided with a permanent bed for the duration of the program; three meals a day; access to a case manager who helps them set and accomplish short- and long-term goals; access to job and housing search counselors; and a number of other amenities.

 HSSS, formally St. James’s Summer Shelter, is widely known throughout the Boston area for its high staff-to-client ratio, its friendly and supportive atmosphere, and its success at helping clients accomplish their goals.

 The shelter welcomes all volunteers and donations.
 Please email summerHSHS@pbha.org with any questions regarding the summer shelter.